 | Protocol | Fee | Best for | |—|—|—| | Aave | 0.09% | Most accessible; largest liquidity, most documentation | | Uniswap | 0.05% | Cheaper; suited to single-pool, cross-pair arbitrage | | dYdX v4 | 0% headline | Zero-fee structure; requires deeper integration |

+Read that table as a rough orientation, not a price list.
+Fees are governance-set and revised; dYdX’s zero-fee reputation dates from an earlier generation of its contracts and protocol terms have changed more than once, so verify every figure against the protocol’s current documentation before you build against it.
 Aave is the usual entry point — deepest liquidity and best-documented.
-Uniswap is cheaper but constrained to a single pool. dYdX advertises zero-fee flash loans but assumes sophisticated integration.
+Uniswap is cheaper but constrained to a single pool.
 A lower fee never rescues a strategy whose spread doesn’t clear gas and slippage in the first place.

 Frequently asked questions